AyushmanTripathy/bin/Readme.md

 Here are some of the scripts,

+### make-jukebox

+Makes jukebox videos, with timestamps etc.

 ### runtests

 Runs multiple testcases for me, dectects filetype and can handle `TLE`s.
-Comes in handy while doing Competative Programming.
+Comes in handy while doing competative programming contests.

 ### ytp

-Play songs from youtube playlists in the background, without frying my CPU.
+to play songs from youtube playlists in the background, without frying my CPU.

 ### docx